Old Norse poetry: Courtly Meter (Dróttkvætt)

-‘In battle, we do not creep behind a shield before the din of weapons (so said the goddess of hawk-land [a valkyrja], true of words).
-She who wore the necklace bade me to bear my head high in battle, when the battle-ice [a gleaming sword] seeks to shatter skulls.’
+‘In battle, we do not creep behind a shield before the din of weapons; so commanded the valkyrie of the hawk-land [arm > noblewoman], true of words.
+She who wore the necklace formerly bade me to bear my helmet-prop [head] high in the clangour of blades where the battle-ice [a gleaming sword] encounters skulls.’

-The bracketed words in the poem ("so said the goddess of hawk-land, true of words") are syntactically separate but interspersed within the text of the rest of the verse.
+The bracketed words in the poem (svá bauð hald-orð Hildr val-teigs ‘so commanded the valkyrie of the hawk-land, true of words’) are syntactically separate but interspersed within the rest of the first four lines.
 The elaborate kennings manifested here are also practically necessary in this complex and demanding form, as much to solve metrical difficulties as for the sake of vivid imagery.
-Intriguingly, the saga claims that Harald improvised these lines after he gave a lesser performance (in fornyrðislag); Harald judged that verse bad and then offered this one in the more demanding form.
+Intriguingly, the saga claims that Harald improvised these lines after he gave a lesser performance in fornyrðislag; Harald judged that verse bad and then offered this one in the more demanding form.
 While the exchange may be fictionalized, the scene illustrates the regard in which the form was held.

-Most dróttkvætt poems that survive appear in one or another of the Norse sagas; several of the sagas are biographies of skaldic poets.
+Most dróttkvætt poems that survive appear in one or another of the Norse sagas, especially the Kings' sagas and sagas of Icelanders.
+A subcategory of the latter are the biographies of Skaldic poets like Hallfreðr vandræðaskáld (Hallfreðar saga) or Kormákr Ögmundarson (Kormáks saga).

 Flowing Verse (Hrynhenda)

-Hrynhenda or hrynjandi háttr ('the flowing verse-form') is a later development of dróttkvætt with eight syllables per line instead of six, with the similar rules of rhyme and alliteration, although each hrynhent-variant shows particular subtleties.
-It is first attested around 985 in the so-called Hafgerðingadrápa of which four lines survive (alliterants and rhymes bolded):
+Hrynhenda or hrynjandi háttr ('the flowing verse-form') is a later development of dróttkvætt with eight syllables per line instead of six, with the similar rules of assonance and alliteration, although each hrynhent-variant shows particular subtleties.
+It is first attested around 985 in the so-called Hafgerðingadrápa of which a single four-line stanza survives.
+Note that the third line is, in fact, over-alliterated.
+There should be exactly two alliterants in the odd-numbered lines (alliteration bolded and hendings underlined):